specmore/spectacular-helm/spectacular/README.md

 This chart is configured to deploy Spectacular v0.1.0.

 ## Changelog
+### v0.2.2
+- Change deployments to use new Spectacular app v0.1.2 images.
+-
 ### v0.2.1
 - Change deployments to use new Spectacular app v0.1.1 images.